 Melanie de Matos of East Sussex's Hoffmann & Rathbone brought along the winery's Classic Cuvée 2010 and Rosé Réserve 2011, while Lucinda Colucci of Blackdown Ridge Estate, also in West Sussex showcased Primordia Brut 2014, further examples of fruity, aromatic, elegant English sparkling wines.

 Danebury Vineyards in Hampshire presented both a sparkling and still wine, the latter being a Madeleine Angevine varietal that is showing really well, one of the best expressions of that particular grape variety I have tasted.

 Earlier this year, East Sussex's Henners Vineyard was bought by wine merchant Boutinot, having distributed the estate's wines since its first vintage release in 2012.
 With ten acres of Chardonnay, Pinot Noir and Pinot Meunier vines, their three wines - Brut 2010, Vintage Reserve 2010 and Rosé NV are delicious and elegant, the extra honeyed richness of the second so evident!

-Yet the real star was the event itself, the brainchild of Mousseux Anglais's Fabio Adler, who spoke to me at the show about its location and buzzing atmosphere.
+Yet the real star was the event itself, the brainchild of Mousseux Anglais' Fabio Adler, who spoke to me at the show about its location and buzzing atmosphere.
 "This event needs to have a bit of an edge with a contemporary vibe that's not forced or contrived", he explained.
 "The venue embodies a forward-thinking, professional setting, which is so important for us.
 This is grown-up Hoxton!"

 English sparkling wine has a character all of its own and events such as these can only help to raise the sector's profile and encourage wine lovers to make a more informed choice when selecting from the ever-increasing range of fizz styles available today.
 This was a celebration of optimism and success, of coolness, elegance and joy, of Englishness … and it sparkled!